NithishAK31/customer-feedback-analysis/customer_project/README.md

 # customer_project
-get the data in csv fprmat
+get the data in csv format,
-analyze and show bar chart
+analyze and show bar chart,
-also generate result csv file
+also generate resultent csv file.